yannickjemmely/Mida/README.md

 It is designed to provide a solid and scalable environment for creating trading bots, indicators, market analysis tools or just trading applications depending on use cases.

+Join the Mida community on [Discord](https://discord.gg/cKyWTUsr3q) and [Telegram](https://t.me/joinmida), you will find people ready to welcome you and help you with your first steps.

 ## Table of contents
 * [Introduction](#introduction)
 * [Installation](#installation)